Barandis/kessel/docsrc/parsers/regex.md

 #### Throws

-* Throws an error if `pattern` is neither a `RegExp` object or a string.
+* Throws an error if `r` is neither a `RegExp` object or a string.
-* Throws an error if `pattern` is a string and cannot be converted into a `RegExp` object because it is not a valid regular expression pattern.
+* Throws an error if `r` is a string and cannot be converted into a `RegExp` object because it is not a valid regular expression pattern.
+* Throws an error if `m` exists and is not a string.

 #### See Also